 Posted on December 16 2019

-Coming from someone who at one point drank 4 Whey protein shakes a day (what non gym goers term as “steroids”.
-Its really just milk powder, much like cerelac for adults.
-Actually exactly like cerelac for adults except the sugar content.), I have seen both extremes and know what I am talking about here.
-Much like all of you, I was always told that proteins are very VERY important and all problems I had, such as bad recovery post workout, cramps during menstrual cycle, fat gain, muscle loss, bad sleep, no boyfriend, no stable income etc were because I did not have enough proteins in my diet.
+Coming from someone who at one point drank 4 Whey protein shakes a day, I have seen both diet extremes and know what I am talking about here.
+Much like all of you, I was always told that proteins are very important and all problems I had, such as bad recovery post workout, cramps during menstrual cycle, fat gain, muscle loss, bad sleep etc were because I did not have enough proteins in my diet.
 Every time a gym trainer would do my BCA or body measurements and not find a difference from last time, it was because I did not eat chicken and eggs.
-My ethics were very strong when it came to eating anything that could once walk, so I resorted to Whey protein shakes, the vegetarian alternative!
+My ethics were very strong when it came to eating anything that could once walk, so I resorted to Whey protein shakes, the vegetarian alternative.

 Stick to basics of what is available around you!
 Rice and beans/ legumes/ pulses are huge in India and loaded with carbs and proteins!
 No you do not need chia seeds, alfa alfa seeds, adzuki beans, seatin, tempeh etc. I mean its awesome if you can afford it, plus requires less meal planning, but you do not really need it.
 Especially if you are consuming 15-20% calories coming from proteins per day (enough for fat loss).
-Even for muscle gain I consume no more than 25% currently.
+Even for muscle gain I consume no more than 25% overall calories from proteins.
 Protein powders are also not required, even vegan once.
-I love the taste and use them to make my post workout dessert though!
+I love the taste and use them to make my post workout desserts though!

-I love to snack on veggies and banana’s (Oh banana’s!) but peanuts, roasted chickpeas, homemade oats cookies, black beans, rice crisps are all great to add some more proteins.
+I love to snack on veggies, peanuts, roasted chickpeas, homemade oats cookies, black beans, rice crisps.
+These are all great to add some more proteins at low cost.